 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards; Independent Auditors' Report on Compliance for Each Major State Project and Report on Internal Control over Compliance in Accordance with Chapter 10.550 Rules of the Florida Auditor General; Schedule of Findings and Questioned Costs; and Independent Accountants' Examination Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
-Disclosures in those reports and schedule, which are dated June 27, 2024, should be considered in conjunction with this management letter.
+Disclosures in those reports and schedule, which are dated June 30, 2025, should be considered in conjunction with this management letter.

 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
-The following summarizes the status of prior year findings and recommendations.
-There were no second preceding year findings that remain unresolved.
+Corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.